tttardigrado/tttardigrado.github.io/content/posts/hsfuck.md

 This representation is called [Backus-Naur-Form (BNF)](https://matt.might.net/articles/grammars-bnf-ebnf/).
 If you don't know how to interpret *BNF*, it essentially says that a valid program is one that can be obtained by successively expanding `<bf>` into one of that patterns.
 This means that `+++[>]` is valid, while `+++[` is not.

 Knowing both the input and the output, the only missing piece (arguably the most important) is the tool that performs the translation between them: the **parser**.
 We're going to use [Monadic Parser Combinators](https://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf) to perform this task, since they are simple and allow our parser to be similar to the grammar presented above.
-If the word *Monad* scares you, don't worry, it also scares me, and I'm not going to try to explain category theory to you.
+If the word *Monad* scares you, don't worry, it also scares me, and I'm not going to try to explain category theory to you (at least, not today).

 Let's start by building 6 elementary parsers (for `+`, `-`, `<`, `>`, `.` and `,`)